 Standing on top of that diagonal rooftop gave Sherlock the uncomfortable feeling that reality itself was unbalanced.
 It was a cloudy, nebulous night with not a star in sight.
 The moon only vaguely offered a glimmer of light to the dark rooftop, flashing behind the astronomy tower and casting over the shadow of what looked like a gravestone.
 It was an overwhelming, creeping darkness.

 For a very long time, a very vague silhouette stood at the other end of the rooftop, leaning against the astronomy tower, tapping his wand against the cold stone.
 There was no mistaking the sound; Sherlock himself had done the exact same thing in that exact same spot when trying to escape boredom.
+It was one of his favorite, most comfortable solitary spots in the castle.
 The sound grew louder and louder and the stops between each between grew shorter and shorter.

-"There's no need to be impatient," cried Sherlock, with no concern for subtlety.
-"You've been waiting for me, haven't you?"
+"I'm sorry if I kept you waiting," cried Sherlock, with no concern for subtlety.
+"You have been waiting for me, haven't you?"

 "Mr. Holmes!" exclaimed the silhouette.
 It was a familiar voice and it was very jovial.
-"I'm glad you decided to join me—I was beginning to think you had no idea where I was."
+"I'm glad you decided to join me—I was beginning to be terrible worried you had no idea where I was."

 "I would never be so rude as to ignore your kind invitation."
 Sherlock's voice sounded just as pleasant as the silhouette's.
 "It's no use to run, by the way.
 Dumbledore and the other teachers have the castle surrounded.
 You have no chance of escaping at all."